$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Numerical results and discussions

-For our considered semi-leptonic decays $D^{*0(+)}_{(s)}\to P^{-(0)}\ell^+\nu_{\ell}$, we define two additional physical observables, namely the forward-backward asymmetry $A_{FB}$ and the longitudinal polarization fraction $f_{L}$, to account for the impact of lepton mass and provide more detailed physical picture.
+For our considered semi-leptonic decays $D^{*0(+)}_{(s)}\to P^{-(0)}\ell^+\nu_{\ell}$, we have defined the forward-backward asymmetry $A_{FB}$ in Eq. (\ref{eq:AFB}) and the longitudinal polarization fraction $f_{L}$ in Eq. (\ref{eq:fl}), to account for the impact of lepton mass and provide a more detailed physical picture.
 The results of these two physical observables are listed in Tables \ref{AFB} and \ref{FL}, respectively.
 Furthermore, in Figs. \ref{AFB.} and \ref{FL.}, we also display the $q^{2}$-dependences of the forward-backward asymmetries $A_{FB}$ and the differential decay rates $d\Gamma_{(L)}/dq^{2}$, respectively.